Session of Christ: Etymology

 Pietro da Cortona, Stoning of Saint Stephen, 1660.
 Acts 7:55 says that, as he was dying, Saint Stephen saw Jesus standing at the right hand of God.

 Session is an archaic noun meaning sitting.
 Wayne Grudem notes that the word formerly meant "the act of sitting down," but that it no longer has that sole meaning in ordinary English usage today.
 This language is used in Psalm 110:1 and Hebrews 10:12.
 In Acts 7:55, however, Stephen sees Jesus standing at the right hand of God.
-This may represent Jesus "rising momentarily from the throne of glory to greet his proto-martyr," standing as a witness to vindicate Stephen's testimony, or preparing to to return.
+This may represent Jesus "rising momentarily from the throne of glory to greet his proto-martyr," standing as a witness to vindicate Stephen's testimony, or preparing to return.

 In Revelation 2:1, on the other hand, Jesus is referred to as walking among the seven golden lamp-stands.
 Robert H. Mounce suggests that since these lamp-stands represent the seven churches of Asia, Jesus's motion indicates that he is "present in their midst and aware of their activities."